Negative-Zero-Official/Simple-Chatbot/README.md

-# SimpleChatbot
+# Simple Chatbot

-SimpleChatbot is a basic chatbot that uses sentence embeddings to find the best response to user input.
+This is a basic chatbot that uses sentence embeddings to find the best response to user input.
 It can learn new responses and remember them for future interactions.

 ## Features